 This Duchess set by Simon G shows that buying your wedding band at the same time as your engagement ring will ensure a perfect match.

 As is the theme with bridal jewelry, there are no set rules.
 Traditionally, a wedding band sits below the engagement ring and is intended to be worn every day as a symbol of your love and eternal commitment.
 However, we see many brides who forgo the duel set in favour of one ring which incorporates both sentiments.

-This half-bezel solitaire features a heavy band which would be a great choice for a bride forgoing tradition in favour of one ring to mark her special day.
+This Fabled Bezel would be a great choice for a bride forgoing tradition in favour of one ring to mark her special day.